Tokyo Marble Chocolate

 Tokyo Marble Chocolate (東京マーブルチョコレート, Tōkyō Māburu Chokorēto) is a Japanese anime OVA directed by Naoyoshi Shiotani, animated by Production I.G. and, based on Fumiko Tanikawa's manga of the same title.

-In October 2007, it was screened at the Tokyo International Film Festival and was then released to DVD on December 5, 2007, in Japan.
+In October 2007, it was screened at the Tokyo International Film Festival.

 The animation is a collaboration between Production I.G and BMG Japan in commemoration of both companies' 20th anniversaries.
 The story follows a young man and woman, both unlucky in love, as they begin to fall in love on Christmas Day - thanks to the intrusive actions of a Mini Donkey and the romantic backdrop of Tokyo Tower.

 Plot

 Chizuru loves Yuudai; Yuudai loves Chizuru.
 Yet, neither of them can say it clearly because, not only are they both uncertain about the other's feelings but, a mutual fear of hurt stemming from failed relationships in their pasts continues a pattern of misunderstandings.
 So trapped by their insecurities that their relationship is going nowhere, they drift further and further apart.
 While Chizuru thinks this is the end of the road, Yuudai struggles desperately to overcome his cowardly nature before he loses what is most important to him.
 There are two sides to every story, every relationship; but can love survive if both sides can't meet halfway?!